Aluminium ethoxide: Applications

 Aluminium triethoxide is used as a reducing agent for aldehydes and ketones, and is also used as a polymerization catalyst.
 Aluminium triethoxide is mainly used in Sol-Gel Process preparation of high purity aluminium sesquioxide, which is a polymerization agent.
 At the same time, it is used as a reducing reagent, for example, carbonyl compounds that restore to alcohol.

-Synthesis methods
+Synthesis

-Aluminium triethoxide is produced by the heating reaction of an aluminium amalgam with anhydrous alcohol.
-All the reagents go through a strict water treatment, and the instrument devices prevent humidity from entering.